UnicacityAddon/ucutils/README.md

 # ucutils

-UCUtils is a utility mod for the PunicaKitty roleplay server, inspired by the former UnicacityAddon.
-It provides useful commands, QoL features, and custom tools tailored for PunicaKitty, enhancing gameplay and making everyday interactions smoother and more enjoyable.
+UCUtils is a utility mod for the UnicaCity roleplay server, inspired by the former UnicacityAddon.
+It provides useful commands, QoL features, and custom tools tailored for UnicaCity, enhancing gameplay and making everyday interactions smoother and more enjoyable.

 ## Features & Funktionen